HIPAA NOTICE OF PRIVACY PRACTICES

 OUR COMMITMENT REGARDING HEALTH INFORMATION

 We understand that health information about you is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive while under our care.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-Protected Health Information includes your name, address, phone number; it also includes information about your health such as tests, diagnosis, assessments, prognosis, treatments planned or received, medications and insurance/financial information.
-This Notice applies to all of the records of your care generated by HAVEN, whether made by our personnel, records provided us by your doctor(s), or by staff contracted by us to assist with your care.
+Protected health information includes your name, address, phone number; it also includes information about your health such as tests, diagnosis, assessments, prognosis, treatments planned or received, medications and insurance/financial information.
+This Notice applies to all of the records of your care generated by HAVEN, whether made by our personnel, records provided to us by your doctor(s), or by staff contracted by us to assist with your care.